binaryphile/rubsh/README.md

     myfile = File.new "#{Dir.home}/sample.txt"

-You would then call methods such as \#readlines on the myfile object.
+You would then call a method such as \#readlines on the myfile object.

 rubsh needs File to be first on the command line, so it turns the syntax around a bit by necessity: